 5) Potassium caution in advanced kidney issues

 Watermelon contains potassium.
-For people with advanced CKD under potassium limits, large portions may not be appropriate.
+For people with advanced CKD under potassium limits, large portions may not be safe without checking with a physician or renal dietitian.
+Fix: Know your potassium limit; one cup has approximately 170 mg.

 6) Sugar overload in insulin resistance